-Pursuant to a notice accepted by the TSXV, the REIT may, during the period commencing August 26, 2015 and ending August 25, 2016, purchase for cancellation, through the facilities of the TSXV and at the market price of the REIT's Units at the time of purchase, up to 1,411,832 Units, representing 5% of the REIT's issued and outstanding Units at the beginning of the normal course issuer bid.
+Pursuant to a notice accepted by the TSXV, the REIT may, during the period commencing August 26, 2016 and ending August 25, 2017, purchase for cancellation, through the facilities of the TSXV and at the market price of the REIT's Units at the time of purchase, up to 1,411,832 Units, representing 5% of the REIT's issued and outstanding Units at the beginning of the normal course issuer bid.
 The actual number of Units that may be purchased and the timing of any such purchases will be determined by the REIT, and will be made in accordance with the requirements of the TSXV.
 The REIT is making the normal course issuer bid because it believes that the market price of the Units does not always reflect their underlying value, and that purchasing Units for cancellation may from time to time be an appropriate use of available resources and in the best interests of the REIT.
 Unitholders can obtain a copy of the notice filed with TSXV, without charge, by contacting the REIT at 514-933-9552.
-For the year ended December 31, 2015, the REIT repurchased and cancelled 87,300 Units for \$165.
+The REIT repurchased and cancelled 32,000 Units three and nine month periods ended September 30, 2016 for \$57.